Manufacturers and wholesalers

 - construction and maintenance of the premises

-- food handling practices (eg. minimising cross contamination)
+- food handling practices (such as minimising cross-contamination)

 - the safety and suitability of food sold.